The Six Biggest Problems With Homegrown Healthcare Analytics Platforms

 Key Challenges with Homegrown Healthcare Analytics Platforms

-Although it can be difficult to pivot, there are a number of problems that come with a homegrown healthcare analytics platforms that causes organizations to look for more effective solutions.
-Below are the top six challenges with perpetuating homegrown healthcare analytics platforms.
+Although it can be difficult to pivot, there are a number of problems that come with a homegrown analytics solution that causes organizations to look for more effective solutions.
+Below are the top six challenges with perpetuating homegrown analytic solutions.

 1. Inability to Keep Pace with Analytic Demands